FCC To Officially Rescind Net Neutrality Rules On Thursday - Slashdot

 Re: (Score:2)

+You nailed the #1 most important quality for POTUS - Attractiveness.
+An ugly president is fine, but an ugly woman president?
+Unthinkable!
+I don't even give a rat's ass that our POTUS is obese; it just bugs me that he lied about it.

-Missed it by thaa-at much (Score:3)
+Missed it by thaa-at much (Score:4, Informative)

 Even though a Presidential veto and a Republican-dominated House would stand in the way of a 51 vote Senate rejection, the "one vote shy" premise is heartening on the surface... unless you consider these claims don't get held to any scrutiny.